 Initial submissions should be sent to the editorial office.
 Authors will receive a confirmation submission mail by the editorial coordinator within 24 to 48 hours after an initial quality screening and suitability for the journal.
-Submissions cleared by the groundwork analysis will be sent for assessment to reviewers.
+Submissions cleared by the preliminary analysis will be sent for assessment by reviewers.

 Authors must disclose any direct and indirect financial, commercial, personal/career affiliation with the article, counting any individually held viewpoint that are relevant to your work.

 Title page should contain the title of the article or the running title, subtitle, list of authors, author affiliations, author order and correspondence information.
 In accordance with the article authors may also choose to include article type, word count, number of tables, figures and other supplementary information.